jschubnell/jmat/README.md

 **jmat** is a Python package to perform matrix operations.

-This project was started and maintened by [João Schubnell](https://www.linkedin.com/in/jo%C3%A3o-schubnell-lima/) as an exercise in Software Engineering
+This project was started and maintened by [João Schubnell](https://www.linkedin.com/in/jo%C3%A3o-schubnell-lima/) as an exercise in Software Engineering and CI/CD best practices.

 Installation
 ------------